barracudanetworks/ldap/README.md

 =========================

 This is a fork of the original [tiesa/ldap](https://packagist.org/packages/tiesa/ldap) package.
-Credits to the original author [Cyril Cottet](https://github.com/ccottet) for creating this package!
+Credits to the original author [Cyril Cottet](https://github.com/ccottet) for creating this great package!

 This fork fixes some minor issues and adds LDAP paged result support.
 Please note that because of the paging support this package requires a higher PHP version (>= 5.4.22) than the original package.
+This package uses the same namespace as the original package and can be used as an easy replacement of the original package.

 Install
 =======